pendo-io/pendo-mobile-sdk/api-documentation/native-ios-apis.md

 > No action is taken if the visitor and account IDs don’t change when calling the startSession API during an ongoing session.

-> If setup failed, startSession will also fail, and the SDK will not start.
-Also, make sure to call startSession when internet is available, because after 3 failed attempts the SDK will stop trying to connect to the server.
+> If setup API failed, startSession API will also fail, and the SDK will not start.
+Also, make sure to call startSession API when internet is available, because after 3 failed attempts the SDK will stop trying to connect to the server.

-> If startSession is successful, the SDK posts a notification called "kPNDDidSuccessfullyInitializeSDKNotification".
+> If startSession API is successful, the SDK posts a notification called "kPNDDidSuccessfullyInitializeSDKNotification".

-> If startSession fails, the SDK posts a notification called "kPNDErrorInitializeSDKNotification".
+> If startSession API fails, the SDK posts a notification called "kPNDErrorInitializeSDKNotification".

 <details>    <summary> <b>Details</b><i> - Click to expand or collapse</i></summary>